Approximations of π: 20th and 21st centuries

-From the mid-20th century onwards, all calculations of π have been done with the help of calculators or computers.
+From the mid-20th century onwards, all improvements in calculation of π have been done with the help of calculators or computers.

-In 1944, D. F. Ferguson, with the aid of a mechanical desk calculator, found that William Shanks had made a mistake in the 528th decimal place, and that all succeeding digits were incorrect.
+In 1944−45, D. F. Ferguson, with the aid of a mechanical desk calculator, found that William Shanks had made a mistake in the 528th decimal place, and that all succeeding digits were incorrect.

 In the early years of the computer, an expansion of π to 100000 decimal places was computed by Maryland mathematician Daniel Shanks (no relation to the aforementioned William Shanks) and his team at the United States Naval Research Laboratory in Washington, D.C.
 In 1961, Shanks and his team used two different power series for calculating the digits of π.
 For one, it was known that any error would produce a value slightly high, and for the other, it was known that any error would produce a value slightly low.
 And hence, as long as the two series produced the same digits, there was a very high confidence that they were correct.
 The first 100,265 digits of π were published in 1962.
 The authors outlined what would be needed to calculate π to 1 million decimal places and concluded that the task was beyond that day's technology, but would be possible in five to seven years.

 In 1989, the Chudnovsky brothers computed π to over 1 billion decimal places on the supercomputer IBM 3090 using the following variation of Ramanujan's infinite series of π:

 Records since then have all been accomplished using the Chudnovsky algorithm.

 In 1999, Yasumasa Kanada and his team at the University of Tokyo computed π to over 200 billion decimal places on the supercomputer HITACHI SR8000/MPP (128 nodes) using another variation of Ramanujan's infinite series of π.

 In November 2002, Yasumasa Kanada and a team of 9 others used the Hitachi SR8000, a 64-node supercomputer with 1 terabyte of main memory, to calculate π to roughly 1.24 trillion digits in around 600 hours (25 days).